3d Modularity Revisited: Introduction, Background, and Summary

-\item[\emph{Question 1:}] \emph{What is the meaning of the other components of the ${\rm SL}_2(\ZZ)$ vector-valued quantum modular forms? } \end{description} We will answer this question by providing an interpretation for the full ${\rm SL}_2(\ZZ)$ representations in this work, hence elucidating the action of the modular group in the system.
+\item[\emph{Question 1:}] \emph{What is the role of the other components of the $\widetilde{\rm SL}_2(\ZZ)$ vector-valued quantum modular forms?
+What does the modular group act on? } \end{description} We will answer this question by providing an interpretation for the full ${\rm SL}_2(\ZZ)$ representations in this work, hence elucidating the action of the modular group in the system.
 The fact that $\hat Z$-invariants with different defects form a vector-valued quantum modular form suggests an interesting modular group action on the set of possible supersymmetry-preserving boundary conditions, or equivalently supersymmetric M2 brane configurations.

 Note also that the two conjectures are connected in an interesting and non-trivial way.
 The relevant question bridging the two is: what is the modular-like property of the characters of a general vertex operator algebra?
-Such properties, if exist, could be viewed as generalizations of the celebrated Zhu's modularity theorem beyond the realm of rational, $C_2$-cofinite VOAs \cite{zhu1996modular,dong2000modular}.
+Such properties, if they exist, could be viewed as generalizations of the celebrated Zhu's modularity theorem beyond the realm of rational, $C_2$-cofinite VOAs \cite{zhu1996modular,dong2000modular}.
 See \cite{Creutzig_2017,c24,c28,c92,c93,c30} for some of the related works.

 Many questions still remain open for general weakly negative plumbed manifolds and for general ADE gauge groups, including the construction of the vertex operator algebras and the proof of the (higher-depth) quantum modularity properties.
-But an even more fascinating direction is to explore plumbed manifolds that are not weakly negative, as the ``mathematical definition" \eqref{weak_neg_def} (and the analogue expression for general ADE gauge groups \cite{Park1909}) is not even available in these cases.
-As pointed out in \cite{CFS1912} and will be refined in \S\ref{subsec:indefzhat}, the origin of the difficulty is obvious: the contour integral leads to an infinite sum along the directions of high-degree vertices, and we hence need the bilinear form given by $-M^{-1}$ to be positive definite when restricted to those directions, in order to lead to a $q$-series with powers of $q$ bounded from below.
+At the same time, another fascinating direction is to explore plumbed manifolds that are not weakly negative, as the mathematical definition \eqref{weak_neg_def} given in terms of the plumbing data (and the analogue expression for general ADE gauge groups \cite{Park1909}) is not even available in these cases.
+As pointed out in \cite{CFS1912} and will be refined in \S\ref{subsec:indef_zhat}, the origin of the difficulty is obvious: the contour integral leads to an infinite sum along the directions of high-degree vertices, and we hence need the bilinear form given by $-M^{-1}$ to be positive definite when restricted to those directions, in order to lead to a $q$-series with powers of $q$ bounded from below.
 In \cite{3d}, the authors refer to the question of how to execute the $\tau\mapsto -\tau$ transformation as the question of ``going to the other side".
 Here, the crucial question is \begin{description}